bbudke/BB_Lab_Protocols/DNA_Fibers.md

 - Labeling times are based on what works well in U2OS cells.
 The labeling time should be sufficient to give fibers that are at least 10 μm long, but not so long that they are difficult to capture in one field or don't separate from adjacent fibers.
 Make sure fibers are sufficiently long so that there is still something to measure following HU stalling and resection.
 	- For measuring replication fork restart after stalling, the incubation time with the second label is increased to 45 minutes in order to allow time for stalled forks to restart and then replicate a sufficient length of nascent DNA to measure.
 This time can be adjusted if necessary.
 - A 5-hour incubation time in 4 mM HU is standard for monitoring MRE11-dependent resection of nascent DNA.
 Some investigators have also used a 3-hour incubation time for this purpose.
 An 8-hour incubation allows detection of DNA2-dependent, MRE11-independent resection of nascent DNA.
+- All the samples are initially set up at the same time and processed at each time point.
+The samples at each time point occupy their own plate; samples for the same time point are never spread across multiple plates nor are all samples from a multiple time point experiment allocated to the same plate.
+For time points at which some samples are to be stopped and collected and some are to receive a media change and returned to the incubator, the handling priority at this point is to add cold PBS to the plate that is to be stopped, add media ± other reagents to the respective plates and return them to the incubator, and then proceed with collecting cells in the stopped plate.
+- Work quickly when cells are out of the incubator and still growing; plates should be out of the incubator for no more than 2 minutes at a time during handling steps.

 ### Reagents
 - Nucleotide analogs
 	- CldU is dissolved in filtered water to 2500 μM, aliquotted, and stored ≤ -20 °C.
 	- IdU is dissolved in filtered water to 5000 μM, aliquotted, and stored ≤ -20 °C.
 	- Warm up nucleotide analogs in a 37 °C water bath prior to use.
 The IdU may need to be heated in a 65 °C water bath for a few minutes to get it all into solution.
 	- CldU is added to a final concentration of 20 μM and IdU is added to a final concentration of 50 μM.
-These concentrations can be modified, but keep in mind that high concentrations of either can slow or stall forks (remember, the cells need to be happily growing right up to the point of HU addition in order to get decent resection of nascent DNA in cell lines where this is expected to occur).
-Another good reason to limit analog concentrations is that upon exposure to light the analogs can cause strand breakage in DNA.
+These concentrations can be modified, but keep in mind that high concentrations of either analog can slow or stall forks (remember, the cells need to be happily growing right up to the point of HU addition in order to get decent resection of nascent DNA in cell lines where this is expected to occur).
+Another good reason to limit analog concentrations is that upon exposure to light the incorporated analogs can cause strand breakage in DNA.
 	- **_Keep nucleotide analogs protected from light.
 Work in the biosafety cabinet with the light off and protect samples from light from the time that the nucleotide analogs are added to the end of the experiment.
 Brief exposure to room lights is okay during handling._**
 - Drugs and compounds
 	- HU is stored dry at room temperature.
 On the morning of use, dissolve a few milligrams (as needed) in filtered water to a final concentration of 100 mM.